Design and Technology

 gcse food preparation and nutrition

-This exciting new GCSE is in it’s first year of delivery.
+This exciting new GCSE is in it’s second year of delivery.
 The aim of this fresh new course is to equip students with an array of culinary techniques, as well as knowledge of nutrition, food traditions and food safety.

 The new course focuses on five areas; Food, Nutrition and Health, Food science, Food safety, Food choice and Food provenance (food and the environment).
 Students will get the opportunity to build and develop their food preparation and cooking skills through a wide range of dishes.
 They will carry out two projects in year 11 which will be part of their controlled assessment.
 Students must plan, cost and make 3 different dishes based on a theme of their choice, for example an ‘Italian style’ theme.
 The second project is where students carry out a food science investigation into a particular food type for example they may be investigating the effect of different types of butter when making cakes or biscuits.
 The two projects are worth 50% of the overall grade and there will be an exam at the end of year 11 which accounts for the remaining 50%.